8 Best Campgrounds in Kamloops, BC

 Factoring in hot summers and scant rainfall, plus all the things to do (swimming, boating, fishing, hiking, biking), Kamloops is pretty much the ideal camping environment.
 Surrounded by an abundance of water, Kamloops is a camping oasis in the Okanagan Desert.

-The most scenic choice for campers in the Kamloops area is Paul Lake Provincial Park, 23 kilometers northeast of the city — about a half-hour drive.
+The most scenic campground in the Kamloops area is Paul Lake Park, 23 kilometers northeast of the city — about a half-hour drive.
 Campers can choose from 90 campsites with shady trees that are as precious as potable water when the sun is full-on.

 Reservations for campsites are recommended during the peak season because this popular park fills up.
-Make reservations from April to October.
-Sites are offered on a first-come, first-served basis if they’re not reservable.
+Make reservations from May to September.
+Sites are offered on a first-come, first-served basis if they're not occupied.

-Picturesque Paul Lake has been drawing campers and visitors to this large provincial park of 728 hectares since it opened 60 years ago.
-The day use area has a long sandy beach, and there’s a dock close to the day use area.
-If you want to get out and about in a boat but don’t have your own, ask the park operator or host about renting one.
+Picturesque Paul Lake has been drawing campers and visitors to this large provincial park of 728 hectares since it opened more than 60 years ago.
+The day-use area has a long sandy beach, and there's a dock nearby.
+If you want to get out and about in a boat but don't have your own, ask the park operator or host about renting one.

 The reward at the summit is panoramic views of Paul Lake (6.5 kilometers long) and Harper Mountain.
 Perch here for a few moments and listen for the iconic cry of the loon.
 When you hear it, you'll know you have arrived on top of one of the best hiking trails in Kamloops.